 Britain.
 Besides poetry, she has written books of philosophy and feminist theory, including War in the Nursery (1983), 'Am I That Name?’
 (1988) and The Words of Selves: Identification, Solidarity, Irony (2000), and she edited Poets on Writing (1992).
 Her most recent collections include Say Something Back (2016).

 "Wide-ranging, sometimes anguished, her poems are fascinating and often beautiful, and certainly more than usually thought-provoking."
-That was The Guardian, picking Denise Riley’s Selected Poems as one of its recommendations for 2000.
+That was The Guardian, picking Denise Riley’s Selected Poems, published by Reality Street, as one of its recommendations for 2000.